stitchdata/docs/_saas-integrations/lever/v1/lever-v1.md

       4. On the API Credentials page, locate the **Generate New Key** link in the {{ integration.display_name }} API credentials section.
       5. If you would like your key to access confidential information, click on the **Allow access to confidential data** toggle.
 If not, skip to the next step.
       6. Click **DONE**.

-      7. Keep your API key readily available for the next step.
+      Keep your API key readily available for the next step.

-      {% note.html type="single-line" content="**Note**: Once you save your API key, you cannot change it's access settings.
-To update access setting, you must generate a new API key." %}
+      {% include note.html type="single-line" content="**Note**: Once you save your API key, you cannot change its access settings.
+You'll need to generate a new API key to change access settings." %}

   - title: "add integration"
     content: |
-      4. In the **Token** field, paste the API Key you obtained in [step 1](#obtain-api-token).
+      4. In the **Token** field, paste the API Key you obtained in [Step 1](#obtain-api-token).
   - title: "historical sync"
   - title: "replication frequency"
-  - title: "track data" ## remove this if the integration doesn't support at least table selection
+  - title: "track data"

 # -------------------------- #